-The assumption underlying implicit, also named as continuum, solvation models is that the huge amount of molecules constituting the solvent can be removed from the model, as long as the empty space leaving by these molecules is modified to be a continuum medium with properties consistent with those of the solvent itself.
-For example, when a polar solute is immersed in a polar solvent, the most representative interaction in the solution process consists in the distribution of charge among the solute and solvent molecules; thus, a continuous averaged electric field can be used in the model for replacing the effects of the solvent molecules.
+The assumption underlying implicit, also named as continuum, solvation models is that the huge amount of molecules constituting the solvent can be removed from the model, as long as the empty space leaving by these molecules is modified to be a continuum medium with properties consistent with those of the solvent itself.96 For example, when a polar solute is immersed in a polar solvent, the most representative interaction in the solution process consists in the distribution of charge among the solute and solvent molecules; thus, a continuous averaged electric field can be used in the model for replacing the effects of the solvent molecules.
 Implicit models can be very efficient, adequate and powerful in situations when the molecular details of the solvent are superfluous to the process occurred in solution.

 On the other hand, explicit models consider the solvent molecules as "explicitly" present in a simulation.
 Thus, the details of the atomic configuration inside the solvent molecules and the number of these molecules intervene during the simulation for correctly representing the course of the process occurred in solution.
 This class of simulation can consider most of the interactions occurred between the molecules of the solute and the solvent.
 Although, explicit models clearly represent better the physical reality, practical limitations imposed by explicit representation dictate that it may not be the best choice for simulating all the condensed-phase processes.
-The degrees of freedom, greatly increased by the solvent molecules required for simulating the condensed phase, may become the system impractical for solving within the confines of present structure (implicit or explicit) that adequately models the influence of the environment on the investigated process.
+96 The degrees of freedom, greatly increased by the solvent molecules required for simulating the condensed phase, may become the system impractical for solving within the confines of present computational resources.
+Thus, it is one key issue in deciding upon the level of detail in solvent structure (implicit or explicit) that adequately models the influence of the environment on the investigated process.